Nizardeveloper/student_Management_System/README.md

 # student_Management_System
 Student Management System project using html,css and Python(flask) and MySQL databse.

-This Student Mangement System project is devoped under three tier architecture in python(flask) framewok. this is CRUD project.
+This Student Mangement System project is devoloped under three tier architecture in python(flask) framewok. this is CRUD project.

 Features: